Viktor286/rolling-docs/README.md

 * **Context Amnesia:** AI models operate in stateless sessions.
 They often lack the "Big Picture" stored in external tools like Jira or Trello.
 * **Process Adherence:** Ensuring AI contributions consistently follow project standards, architecture, and quality checks without constant human hand-holding.
 * **Management Overhead:** Humans often spend more time prompting and organizing AI outputs than coding.
 * **True Interchangeability:** Most workflows treat AI as a "tool" and Humans as "managers."
-RollingDocs aims for a system where **roles (including Project Management and QA) can be flexibly filled by either Humans or AI Agents.**
+SGR aims for a system where **roles (including Project Management and QA) can be flexibly filled by either Humans or AI Agents.**

-## Key Concepts of RollingDocs
+## Key Concepts of SGR

 * **Role-Based Abstraction:** Work is defined by abstract **Roles** (e.g., *Developer*, *QA*, *Product Owner*, *Framework Guardian*).
 Each role has a `Description.md` and `Instructions.md`.
 An AI agent simply reads the instructions to "become" that role.
-* **Document-Driven Context:** All necessary context—requirements, status, and architectural decisions—resides in the `RollingDocs/` directory.
+* **Document-Driven Context:** All necessary context—requirements, status, and architectural decisions—resides in the `SGR/` directory.
 The file system *is* the source of truth.
 * **Agentic Project Management:** The **Project Manager** and **Framework Guardian** roles are designed to be fulfillable by AI.
 This means an AI agent can be responsible for organizing the Kanban board, cleaning up stale files, and enforcing repository rules.
 * **Task Management via File System:** Individual work units (**Task Specifications**) are managed as markdown files.
 Moving a file from `Planned/` to `Progress/` is a native file-system operation, allowing agents to manage state without external API integrations.
 * **Integrated QA:** Quality assurance checks are a mandatory, defined step in the workflow, executable by a specialized QA Agent.